carolinmaisenbacher/express-server-basics/README.md

 }`;
 ```

+To show that the mutation works, I added a second route `localhost:5000/addAnimal/`, that will call exactly that query.
+So after you hit this endpoint go back to `localhost:5000/`and you will see that the Animal "Horse" got added to the list of animals.

 ## Server side template rendering
 I didn't implement a server for this use case, but you could use express-handlebars for it.